armijnhemel/devicecode/doc/cpe.md

 corrected CPE, so it seems that the data that is used for the NVD website is cleaned up first, but changes are not applied to the official Git repository.

+There seems to be an extra data source for the data on the NVD website.
+As an example, [CVE-2004-1790][cve-2004-1790-nvd] contains a CPE for a device, but the official CPE dictionary does not have an entry for this particular device and the cvelist5 repository also doesn't have it.
+It is available in the [FKIE-cad][fkie-cad-nvd] data feed.

 Sometimes the CPE data contains references to CVEs, but not vice versa, for
 example: